 That’s why the Willamette Valley Wineries Association works diligently to preserve and protect the Willamette Valley name as well as the names of wine regions around the world.
 When the location of wine’s true place of origin is misused, consumers are misled and the sanctity of all quality wine regions is undermined.
 We proactively work with other quality wine regions that are concerned with their names being misused and want to eliminate consumer confusion.

-In 2016, the Willamette Valley Wineries Association joined the Declaration to Protect Wine Place & Origin.
+In 2009, following in the footsteps of the Oregon Wine Board in 2005, the Willamette Valley Wineries Association joined the Declaration to Protect Wine Place & Origin.
 The Wine Origins alliance works collaboratively to ensure wine place names are protected and not abused or miscommunicated to consumers.
 WVWA is proud to join with Barossa, Bordeaux, Bourgogne/Chablis, British Columbia, Champagne, Chianti Classico, Jerez-Xérès-Sherry, Long Island, McLaren Vale, Napa Valley, Oregon, Paso Robles, Porto, Rioja, Santa Barbara County, Sonoma County, Texas, Tokaj, Victoria, Walla Walla Valley, Washington state, and Western Australia.

 While we may be competitors in the global marketplace, we all agree that each region is unique and, as such, produces wines impossible to duplicate anywhere else.
 It’s really quite simple: location matters.
 We urge you to join us in looking carefully at all wine labels and ensuring that you know where your wines come from.